 NordVPN price: how much is it, and is there an NordVPN free trial?

-One of the first things that strikes potential customers is the price of any service, so that’s where we’ll start.
+One of the first things that may strike potential customers is the price of any service, so that’s where we’ll start.

 Opening up at $11.95 on a one-month plan, NordVPN is about average in terms of a short contract.
 However, as with almost all VPNs, we start to see some significant savings if you decide to commit for longer – on a six-month plan you’ll pay $9 a month (albeit paid upfront).